qz17/starter-academic/content/publication/p2021-xiong-deforest/index.md

 ---
 title: 'Telecoupling urbanization and mountainous deforestation between 2000 and
-  2020: Evidence from Zhejiang Province, China (PrePrint)'
+  2020: Evidence from Zhejiang Province, China'
 subtitle: ''
 summary: ''